bcgov/devhub-app-web/docs/registry.md

 - who authored the content
 - an image that will be visible within the card that represent your content
 - what personas would find this content relevant
-- additional meta data to improve search indexing (this is a future feature)
+- additional meta data to improve search indexing like tags

 This meta data is provided by using markdown [__frontmatter__](https://jekyllrb.com/docs/front-matter/).